-Quick Tip: This goes without saying, but if you can keep the same URL structure as your original website when redesigning or migrating a website, do it!
+Quick Tip: If you can keep the same URL structure as your original website when redesigning or migrating a website, do it!
 It will make your life a lot easier.
-If the URL’s will remain the same, you don’t need to issue 301’s.
+If the URL’s remain the same, you don’t need to issue 301’s.
 And for larger sites, this can save you a lot of time and pain.

 4. Have an SEO Audit Conducted, Understand What Needs to be Improved

 I’ve written extensively about SEO Technical Audits before, and I believe they are the most powerful deliverable in SEO.
 Having an audit completed prior to a redesign is an extremely smart move.
 It can help you identify the strengths, weaknesses, risks, and opportunities with the current website.

 You can figure out what should be migrated, and what can be left behind.
 You can find problems that need to be addressed, and risks that can potentially get you penalized down the line.
 And, most importantly, it can help you build a road map of changes leading up to the redesign (and beyond).